- Applicants must be over 65 years of age

 - A report is then made to the Trustees and a decision is made whether or not to progress with your application.
 If the decision is to proceed, then two Trustees will visit you at your home for a second interview to chat about your housing need and the contributions you feel you can make to our community.

-- Credit checks will be made and references will be requested.
-Successful applicants are then placed onto the Almshouse Register and prioritised in order of need.
+- The Trustees will then make a decision about whether to proceed with your application and place you onto the Almshouse Register, subject to satisfactory references.
+Applicants will also be required to obtain a copy of a credit report from a credit reference agency or The Richmond Charities may be able to do this on behalf of applicants.
+Applicants on the Register are prioritised in order of need.
 When an almshouse becomes available, and after a full refurbishment, an offer of accommodation will be made to the applicant on the Register who is deemed to be most in need and, if the accommodation is accepted, the applicant will be appointed as a Beneficiary of the Charity.
 If the accommodation offered is rejected, one further offer of a different almshouse will be made, when one becomes available.
 If two offers are rejected, further offers will not be made and the applicant’s name will be removed from the Register.

 - If we are unable to house you, you will be informed as soon as possible and we will try to supply you with information about other housing options open to you.